ZhengdongWang/zhengdongwang.com/productivity.md

 {{ li }}

 > Pedagogic note: Part of what makes research hard is that you work on problems without knowing the answer in advance.
 A key skill is to learn to be at peace when working under uncertainty, and to be comfortable making guesses and seeing where they lead.
 To build this skill, these problems pose conjectures but do not indicate whether you should seek a proof or a counterexample.
 If you get stuck on finding a proof, try switching to search for counterexamples, and vice versa.
 Another way this resembles research is that you probably will not find the answers to every question.
 (If you can answer 3 out of 5, you're doing fine!)

+{{ graham_work }}

+> Many more people could try to do great work than do.
+What holds them back is a combination of modesty and fear.
+It seems presumptuous to try to be Newton or Shakespeare.
+It also seems hard; surely if you tried something like that, you'd fail.
+Presumably the calculation is rarely explicit.
+Few people consciously decide not to try to do great work.
+But that's what's going on subconsciously; they shy away from the question.

+> So I'm going to pull a sneaky trick on you.
+Do you want to do great work, or not?
+Now you have to decide consciously.
+Sorry about that.
+I wouldn't have done it to a general audience.
+But we already know you're interested.

+> Don't worry about being presumptuous.
+You don't have to tell anyone.
+And if it's too hard and you fail, so what?
+Lots of people have worse problems than that.
+In fact you'll be lucky if it's the worst problem you have.

 In some sense, the following is also about direction, from world and Olympic speed skating record holder, and world and Olympic speed skating champion,